denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. The program compiles and prints 3.
 F. The program compiles and prints 0.

+**My Answer: E**
+**Correct Answer: E**

+**The fly() method is correctly overridden in each subclass since the signature is the same, the access modifier is less restrictive, and the return types are covariant.
+For covariance, Macaw is a subtype of Parrot, which is a subtype of Bird, so overridden return types are valid.
+Likewise, the constructors are all implemented properly, with explicit calls to the parent constructors as needed.
+Line 19 calls the overridden version of fly() defined in the Macaw class, as overriding replaces the method regardless of the reference type.
+This results in feathers being assigned a value of 3.
+The Macaw object is then cast to Parrot, which is allowed because Macaw inherits Parrot.
+The feathers variable is visible since it is defined in the Bird class, and line 19 prints 3,**

 ---

 21. Which of the following are properties of immutable classes?
 (Choose all that apply.)